hello-robot/stretch_tutorials/ros1/autodocking_nav_stack.md

 !!! note
-    Please be advised that this code is under active development.
-This tutorial in its present form is a result of a short development sprint where our intention was to develop the autodocking feature for Stretch based on our existing code base and using the behavior tree framework.
-While the demo is usable, we make no promises pertaining to its performance or fitness for use in a user application.
+    Please be advised that the code in this tutorial is currently in beta and is under active development.

 # Autodocking with Nav Stack
 Wouldn't it be awesome if after a hard day's work, Stretch would just go charge itself without you having to worry about it?
 In this tutorial we will explore an experimental code that allows Stretch to locate a charging station and charge itself autonomously.
 This demo will build on top of some of the tutorials that we have explored earlier like [ArUco detection](https://docs.hello-robot.com/0.2/stretch-tutorials/ros1/aruco_marker_detection/), [base teleoperation](https://docs.hello-robot.com/0.2/stretch-tutorials/ros1/example_1/) and using the [Nav Stack](https://docs.hello-robot.com/0.2/stretch-tutorials/ros1/navigation_stack/).
 Be sure to check them out.